opencitations/OpenCitationsCorpus/README.md

 Open Citations Corpus Datastore
 ===============================

-This is repository contains code for the OpenCitationsCorpusDatastore (OCCD).
+This repository contains code for the Open Citations Corpus Datastore (OCCD).

 It consists of several parts:
 * PMC import scripts